Where They Stand, and Fall

 "Once it is admitted that man has a will, it is impossible to maintain either that it is in bondage or to explain how it was delivered except by it own choice.
 No one is made willing against his will but must have been willing to be made willing."
 Mar.
 2001

 Like so many, Dave Hunt blurs the distinction between volition and free will.
-However, when his writings are taken as a whole, the evidence overwhelmingly points in the direction of indeterminism and humanistic heresy.
-Tragically, a very large percentage of the current-day Open Plymouth Brethren (Dave's realm of fellowship) would be in agreement with his doctrinal errors.
+However, when his writings are taken as a whole, the evidence overwhelmingly points in the direction of indeterminism and humanistic error.
+Tragically, a very large percentage of the current-day Open Plymouth Brethren (Dave's realm of fellowship?) would be in agreement with his doctrinal position.
+For an interesting and enlightening look into the background of the controversy among the Open Plymouth Brethren, read Professor Mark R. Stevenson's scholarly EARLY BRETHREN LEADERS AND THE QUESTION OF CALVINISM.
+Mark Stevenson is professor at Emmaus Bible College [Open Brethren].

-In 2002, Dave Hunt published his pathetic, humanistic diatribe--What Love Is This?
+In 2002, Dave Hunt published his humanistic diatribe--What Love Is This?
 Calvinism's Misrepresentation of God.
-He would have salvaged his ministry had he been receptive to Miles Stanford's concerns more than a decade ago (see, DAVID HUNT & Dispensationalism) and had he taken Dr. Chafer's poignant admonishment to heart:
+He would have salvaged his ministry had he been receptive to Miles Stanford's concerns more than a decade earlier (1991-1993) entitled DAVID HUNT & Dispensationalism* or had he taken Dr. Chafer's poignant admonishment to heart:

 "It is thus demonstrated that the erroneous exaltation of the human ability in the beginning becomes man's effectual undoing in the end.
 Over against this, the man who is totally incompetent, falling into the hands of God, who acts in sovereign grace, is saved and safe forever."

-Without the Cross for the self-life and Pauline Dispensationalism as its framework, Dave Hunt may inevitably continue his downward slide...right into some form of rationalistic "Open Theism".
+Without the Cross for the self-life and Pauline Dispensationalism as its framework, Dave Hunt may inevitably continue his downward spiral...possibly into some form of rationalistic "Open Theism".

 Since the end of the '90s, vigorous debates have arisen.
 Christian humanist Dr. Norm Geisler published Chosen But Free, Reformed Calvinist James White responded with The Potter's Freedom.
 Dave Hunt then published What Love Is This? and most recently Hunt and White co-authored Debating Calvinism.
-The Internet is brimming with commentary over the wrestling matches between these two non-dispensationalists.
-We list a few links below so that readers can get a ring side seat:
+The Internet is brimming with commentary over the wrestling matches between these individuals.
+For a more comprehensive exposé of Dave Hunt's teachings, see Dave Hunt: General Teachings/Activities.

 Mail this article to a friend